joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/backup_gitlab.md

   - Hosted by you (like MinIO).
   - A Storage Appliance that exposes an Object Storage-compatible API.

-The backup command does not back up registry data when they are stored in Object Storage.
+The backup command backs up registry data when they are stored in the default location on the file system.

 ### Storing configuration files